Vacuum Forming

 Environmental Stress Cracking

-The tendency of thermoformed plastic to crack when exposed to specific chemicals.
+The tendency of thermoformed plastic to crack when exposed to specific chemicals or stress conditions.

 Female Mold